Maybe (horse)

-Maybe is an Irish Thoroughbred racehorse.
+Maybe is an Irish retired Thoroughbred racehorse and broodmare.
 She was undefeated in five races in 2011 including the Group One Moyglare Stud Stakes and was awarded the title of European Champion Two-Year-Old Filly of 2011 at the Cartier Racing Awards.
 She was the winter favourite for the 2012 1000 Guineas.

 Background

 Maybe is a bay filly with a white star bred in Ireland by Epona Bloodstock Ltd at the Croome House Stud in County Limerick.
 She was sired by The Derby winner Galileo out of the Listed race winner Sumora.
 As a yearling, Maybe was sent to the Deauville Sales where she was bought for €340,000 by the bloodstock agent Dermot "Demi" O'Byrne, acting on behalf of the Coolmore organisation.
 Like most Coolmore horses she was sent into training with Aidan O'Brien at Ballydoyle.
 For racing purposes Maybe was registered as being owned by Derrick Smith, Mrs John Magnier and Michael Tabor.